1.

 and we also consider how much my clients want the house.
 An offering

 price becomes clear quickly.
-Return to top
+Return to

 9.